Run by Reuben Quinn

-The Nehiyaw (Cree) Language Lessons Program is an ongoing offering of the Centre for Race and Culture that is unique to our organization.
+The ᓀᐦᐃᔭᐤ (nêhiyaw or Plains Cree) Language Lessons Program is an ongoing offering of the Centre for Race and Culture that is unique to our organization.
 This is due to the methodology used by Reuben Quinn, our language instructor and project coordinator.

-The methodology, which is called cahkipehikanak (syllabics) or the star chart, is a traditional format that incorporates the cultural and philosophical teachings of the Nehiyaw language.
-This method of teaching the Nehiyaw language is not used anywhere in the greater Edmonton area or in the entire educational system in Edmonton.
+The methodology, which is based on ᒐᐦᑭᐯᐦᐃᑲᓇᐠ (cahkipehikanak or syllabics) and their arrangement in the star chart, is a traditional format that incorporates the cultural and philosophical teachings of the ᓀᐦᐃᔭᐤ language.
+This method of teaching the ᓀᐦᐃᔭᐤ language is not used anywhere in the greater Edmonton area or in the entire educational system in Edmonton.

-The objective of our language lessons is to teach Nehiyaw using this holistic approach based on 44 symbols, 14 consonants and the eight-direction syllabic system.
+The objective of our language lessons is to teach ᓀᐦᐃᔭᐍᐏᐣ (Plains Cree language) using this holistic approach based on 44 symbols, 14 consonants and the eight-direction syllabic system.
 The directions’ philosophies are included as the lessons are taught in the manner of natural law.

-Edmonton has the second largest Aboriginal population of all Canadian cities, second only to Winnipeg.
+Edmonton has the second largest Indigenous population of all Canadian cities, second only to Winnipeg.
 Many of our citizens are searching for ways to regain their lost language and reconnect with their cultural identity.
-Through our language lessons, learners become empowered by learning Nehiyaw using the traditional and historical way of language transmission.
+Through our language lessons, learners become empowered by learning ᓀᐦᐃᔭᐍᐏᐣ (Plains Cree language) using the traditional and historical way of language transmission.
 This helps participants to reclaim and strengthen their own cultural and linguistic heritage while also ensuring the survival of this language.

 How does this program fit with CRC’s mission, vision, and strategic priorities?